The WSA2000 world vs our world.

 Kennedy was not assassinated in 1963.
 He was reelected in 1964.
 Nixon still wins in 1968, however.

-North Viet Nam, instead of attempting an guerrilla war to “liberate” the south, attempted a conventional invasion in 1964, much like North Korea did in 1950.
-This lead to a massive US/UN operation, much like in Korea, which, like Korea, resulted an “armed truce” with the armistice being declared in 1968.
-Needless to say, this had a huge effect on the US political scene.
-Basically the anti-war movement never got started.
+North Vietnam, instead of attempting a guerrilla war to “liberate” the south, attempted a conventional invasion in 1964, much like North Korea did in 1950.
+This led to a massive US/UN operation, much like in Korea, which, like Korea, resulted in an “armed truce” with the armistice being declared in 1968.
+Needless to say, this had a considerable effect on the US political scene.
+Basically, the anti-war movement never got started.

 The increase in the amount of testosterone in the baby boom (and post baby boom) generation had several effects.
-One was to increase the death rate of young males, because, well, young males tend to do dumb things, ranging from higher accident rates to an increase in violent crime.
+One was to increase the death rate of young males because, well, young males tend to do dumb things, ranging from higher accident rates to an increase in violent crime.
 Another was to increase, by about a factor of 3, the number of gay men. (from a historical rate of about 7% to just under 21%).
-This lead to the “Gay pride movement” being the primary ”Gender politics” of the 1960’s and 70’s not the feminist movement.
-Gay marriages were made legal in most states by the mid 80’s, and nation wide by 1988.
+This led to the “Gay pride movement” being the primary ”Gender politics” of the 1960s and 70s, not the feminist movement.
+Gay marriages were made legal in most states by the mid-80’s, and nationwide by 1988.

 Congress also directed the FCC to come up with regulations for dealing with it.
 The result was that:

-“Premium TV” (read subscription based or Pay Per View channels) could show any thing they felt like.
-These two resulted in very bland network TV and the rise in things like “The Torture Channel” or “Cable Snuff Network” in the cable and satellite markets.
+“Premium TV” (read subscription based or Pay Per View channels) could show anything they felt like.
+These two resulted in very bland network TV and the rise of things like “The Torture Channel” or “Cable Snuff Network” in the cable and satellite markets.